daverobertson63/VFDGlobalClock/README.md

  Sketch for Bolt Industries VFD Clock with Pico Wifi

- This is a simple update that allows rthe excellent Bolt Industries VFD clock
+ This is a simple update that allows the excellent Bolt Industries VFD clock

  https://www.boltind.com/vfd-clock-assembly/